Check out Latest Baguio City Travel and Tourist Spot Guide for 2022

 Nuns, as well as volunteers of the International Faithful of Good Shepherd Sisters, run the convent, while profits made by Good Shepherd benefit charities.
 Students of Mountain Maid Training Centre and Development Inc. developed the products in an initiative for the organization for poor women students from Kalinga and Bontoc.

-Put a line up for 30 minutes to wait before your service will finish, but don’t be disappointed when your requested item doesn’t arrive yet.
+Put a line up for 30 minutes before your service finishes, but don’t be disappointed when your requested item doesn’t arrive yet.
 Though some photographers would like to photograph from the View Deck with the Cordillera Mountains to the top, they will have a splendid view of the peaks.

 4. Baguio Night Market

 The Baguio night market provides shops that sell second-hand clothes.
-Between 10:00 AM and 10:00 AM parts of Harrison Road in East Burnham Park can be turned into flea markets.
-Ukay – Kikaya is a local name representing surplus products brought out elsewhere and distributed overseas.
+Between 10:00 AM and 10:00 AM, parts of Harrison Road in East Burnham Park can be turned into flea markets.
+Ukay–Kikaya is a local name representing surplus products brought elsewhere and distributed overseas.

 5. Baguio City Public Market

 The Baguio City Public Market is one of the busiest places in the city.
 It’s a great place to find fresh produce, meat, fish, and other goodies.
-The market is also a great place to get a feel for the local culture.
+The market is also great for getting a feel for the local culture.
 There’s always something going on, and the vendors are friendly and welcoming.

 6. Bencab Museum